ashokreddy1613/Interview/AWS.md

     Your browser (or OS) checks the local DNS cache.
     ✅ Since it's a new system, there's no local cache.
 🌐 Step 2: Request Sent to Recursive Resolver (DNS Client → Resolver)
-    Your system contacts the configured DNS resolver (usually your ISP’s or public one like 8.8.8.8 or 1.1.1.1).
+    Your system contacts the configured DNS resolver (usually your ISP's or public one like 8.8.8.8 or 1.1.1.1).
     This recursive DNS resolver takes responsibility for resolving the name fully and returning the IP.

 🧠 Step 3: Query Root Name Server
     The resolver asks a Root DNS server:
-        “Where can I find .com domain names?”
+        "Where can I find .com domain names?"

     Root server responds with the address of the TLD server for .com 🏛️ Step 4: Query TLD (Top-Level Domain) Server
     The resolver asks the .com TLD server:
-    “Where is example.com hosted?”
+    "Where is example.com hosted?"

     TLD server responds with the Authoritative Name Server for example.com

 🔒 Step 5: Query Authoritative Name Server
-    The resolver contacts the authoritative DNS server (e.g., ns1.exampledns.com) “What is the IP address of www.example.com?”
+    The resolver contacts the authoritative DNS server (e.g., ns1.exampledns.com) "What is the IP address of www.example.com?"
 📦 Step 6: Response Returned to Original Client
     Resolver returns the IP address to your OS
     Your OS provides it to the browser